-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 Michelle Sweeney could barely sleep.
 The nurse in Plymouth, Mass., had just learned she would be furloughed.
 She only had four hours the next day to call all of her patients.